-Frame size for city and trekking bicycle, folding bicycle and cargo bike
+City and trekking bicycle, folding bicycle and cargo bike

 The tolerance for the frame height and its associated top tube length is somewhat greater for city bicycles due to the more upright riding position.
 As the handlebars and saddle can be adjusted to the rider's height, the range of recommended frame sizes can be somewhat wider.